Drcollinjc/claude-skills/orchestrator/main.md

             if "development/python-tdd" not in skills:
                 skills.append("development/python-tdd")

+        if any(word in task_lower for word in ["architecture", "aws", "infrastructure", "orchestration", "database"]): if "development/cloud-architecture" not in skills:
+                skills.append("development/cloud-architecture")

         if any(word in task_lower for word in ["lambda", "serverless", "api"]): if "infrastructure/serverless" not in skills:
                 skills.append("infrastructure/serverless")